Psychology (PSY)

 Independent project under the supervision of a thesis advisor and thesis committee, culminating in a document prepared to publication standards.

-Registration Restrictions: Candidacy status and permission of thesis chair.
+Registration Restrictions: Graduate standing, candidacy status and thesis chair approval

 Prerequisites: PSY A639.